Write a Persuasive Explainer Video Script That Actually Gets Results

 Here’s a quick example of a well-structured outline for an executive’s beginning of the year speech.

-Visual Audio
+Visual | Audio |

-Executive introduces him or herself.Capture viewer interest by teasing year-end result main numbers and this year’s goals, including company changes.
+Executive standing in front of the company logo at the head office building. | Introduction Executive introduces him or herself.Capture viewer interest by teasing year-end result main numbers and this year’s goals, including company changes. |

-Discuss year-end numbers.Congratulate the team for their accomplishments last year.Discuss goals for this year and paint a picture of what accomplishing it will look like.Discuss organizational changes and dates for implementation.
+The executive sitting in his or her office talking directly to the camera/audience. | Body Discuss year-end numbers.Congratulate the team for their accomplishments last year.Discuss goals for this year and paint a picture of what accomplishing it will look like.Discuss organizational changes and dates for implementation. |

-Answer questions received from staff members.Announce recognitions or awards awarded.Thank the team for their hard work and wish them Happy New year.
+Executive sitting in his or her office talking directly to the camera/audience. | End Answer questions received from staff members.Announce recognitions or awards awarded.Thank the team for their hard work and wish them Happy New year. |

 The above is a very simple video script outline that’s easy to follow.
 However, some people prefer to work with just an outline as they don’t like reading from a script.
 If that’s you, then make sure you know your topic well.